 In this article, we’ll discuss the various methods you can use to encrypt your internet connection, keeping your activities and information safe and sound.
 We’ll also take a look at some lava lamps, which, believe it or not, are actually being used to encrypt around 10% of all internet traffic.
 More about that later.

 There are a wide variety of tools available to help you keep your internet traffic hidden safely inside a tunnel of encryption.

-As I mentioned before, most of these tools are free, while others will cost you less than a few cups of coffee at your favorite local caffeine pusher.
-(Plus, they help protect you and your connection from said pusher’s unencrypted Wi-Fi hotspot.)
+As I mentioned before, most of these tools are free, while others will cost you less than a few cups of coffee at your favorite local caffeine pusher (plus, they help protect you and your connection from said vendor’s unencrypted wi-fi hotspot).

 In this section, we’ll look at what you can do to encrypt your internet traffic, both at home and on the road.
 Just about everything we discuss here can be used to protect your desktop and mobile devices, as well as any internet-connected devices in your home or business.

-First, we’ll take a look at how to turn on encryption for your home or business Wi-Fi network.
-Then, we’ll cover how a VPN can help keep your internet connection under wraps.
+First, we’ll take a look at how to turn on encryption for your home or business wi-fi network.
+Then, we’ll cover how a Virtual Private Network (VPN) can help keep your internet connection under wraps.
 Your web browser is a popular way for hackers and others to track your online activities, so we’ll discuss how to lock down your current browser.
 Finally, we’ll take a look at a browser that will cover your tracks.

 If there’s one place we should all feel safe, it’s inside of our own home or place of business.
 There’s no one looking over your shoulder watching your online activities and attempting to steal your personal information.
 Right?

 If you haven’t set a password to join your home or business wi-fi network, your security level would only be as high as it is when you’re sitting at your local coffee shop, using their free wi-fi hotspot.
 That level is no security at all.